-Proton’s services are designed to stop others from intercepting and decrypting your communications through their use of end-to-end encryption, which encrypts your files on your device and does not decrypt them until they reach their end destination.
+Proton’s services are designed to stop others from intercepting and decrypting your communications through their use of end-to-end encryption(new window), which encrypts your files on your device and does not decrypt them until they reach their end destination.
 This means that if an attacker gains access to data flows between your device and our servers, they will not be able to decrypt your files.
 Only you and the people you share your files with can access the keys required to decrypt the data.
 Proton Drive protects all files with end-to-end encryption.

 Under Swiss law, it’s illegal for Proton Drive to comply with requests for user data sent to us by foreign countries.
 As a matter of policy, Switzerland will generally deny legal requests from foreign countries with poor human rights records.
 In all cases, requests must comply with Swiss privacy laws, which are among the most stringent in the world.
 However, Proton Drive’s use of end-to-end encryption means we cannot decrypt or hand over your files.